ilo-token/ilo-token.github.io/README.md

 Then you'll need to install the dependencies before running any command:
 `deno install --frozen`.

-After this, you can start away by running `deno task start` then open the link provided by the stdout to open a local copy of ilo Token.
-The server will auto-reload the webpage whenever there are changes on the code.
+After this, you can start away by running `deno task start` then open `./dist/index.html` using your favorite browser.
+The server will automatically rebuild the project.
+However, you need to manually refresh the page.

 Run `deno task` to see more useful command lines.